Anovulation: the absence of ovulation. You may wish to view normal healthy reproductive physiology on my education webpage.

 For more information about the spiritual harm brought into the relationship via contraception, visit my CrMS page, scroll to the bottom and read about SPICE.

-Your appointments at Natural Women's Health with me will be one FULL HOUR in length.
+Your appointments at MyCatholicDoctor with me will be one FULL HOUR in length.
 Generally speaking, NaPro appts will follow a typical protocol as outlined below.
 However, every individual is different and your situation may warrant a more expeditious process.
 Please know, the Creighton Model System (CrMS) is very important.
 Your CrMS chart will help direct me to what diagnostic tests and imaging tests should be done and what treatment plan would be most appropriate.

 First Appt: I will take a comprehensive medical history and provide you with education about normal healthy reproduction and oftentimes about a condition I suspect you may have after we have talked a while.

-Oftentimes, an ultrasound will be ordered which I will ask you to schedule on day 5-7 of your next menstrual cycle, and I will check blood levels for the three important reproductive hormones: FSH/LH and estradiol which must be timed to day 3 of your next menstrual cycle.
+I will order a pelvic ultrasound which I will ask you to schedule on day 5 of your next menstrual cycle.
+I will order a series of laboratory tests.
 Click the "laboratory tests" button below to learn more.

 You will be asked to begin charting your menstrual cycles using the Creighton Model System (CrMS).
 Please choose a Fertility Care Practitioner (FCP) by clicking the "Fertility Care Practitioners webpage" button below to learn more about scheduling an Introductory Session to get started.

-Second Appt: You will be asked to return to the office in one month for a follow-up appointment to review the results of your imaging and lab tests.
-Together we will review your Creighton Model Chart and your PMS Symptom Tracker.
-We will look for specific biomarkers in your menstrual cycle.
+Second Appt: You will be asked to return to the office in 2 mos for a follow-up appointment to review the results of your imaging and laboratory tests.
+Together we will also review your Creighton Model System (CrMS ) chart to look for specific biomarkers which will help me make a diagnosis.

-Please upload an image of your CrMS chart (and PMS tracker) two days prior to all follow up visits and send to me via the portal and ask your FCP to calculate your "mucus cycle score" for me as well.
+Please upload an image of your CrMS chart two days prior to all follow up visits and send to me via the portal.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.